Get an Estimate

 If you don’t know who performed the original siding installation or if your contractor can’t find your records, you can try a different approach.

 If a piece of siding has already fallen off your home, you can take that as a sample to a big box home improvement store like Home Depot or Lowes.
 Show the siding sample to a clerk.
+Taking the bad pieces to the store can help in finding a match.
 It’s helpful if you know the brand or manufacturer of the original siding to help narrow things down.

 The clerk can then compare your sample piece with their stock in order to find a match.